|Bias||Author's judgement||Support for judgement|

 Reason given for missingness at day 30: lost to follow-up.
 No information on reason for missing adverse events data nor missing data for the other outcomes at day 14.
 Therefore, there is no evidence that the result was not biased, no information on whether missingness could depend on the true value of the outcome and no information on whether or not it was likely to.

 Risk assessed to be high for the outcomes: Mortality.
 Incidence of clinical improvement.
-Incidence of WHO score 6 and above.
-Incidence of WHO score 7 and above.
+WHO score 6 and above.
+WHO score 7 and above.
 Adverse events.

 |Measurement of the outcome||